Ambassador Paul A. Folmsbee

-Paul A. Folmsbee of Oklahoma, is a Career Member of the Senior Foreign Service, Class of Minister-Counselor.
-He was nominated to be Ambassador Extraordinary and Plenipotentiary of the United States of America to the Republic of Mali by President Barack Obama on September 18, 2014 and confirmed by the United States Senate on May 23, 2015.
+Paul A. Folmsbee of Sarasota, Florida was nominated to be Ambassador to the Republic of Mali by President Barack Obama on September 18, 2014 and confirmed by the United States Senate on May 23, 2015.
 Prior to his appointment as Ambassador he served as Executive Director, Bureau of African Affairs in the Department of State.
-Known as a talented leader and manager, he has served with distinction in many of our nation’s most demanding positions and challenging posts.
+Known as a talented leader and manager, he has served with distinction in many of our nation’s most challenging postings.

-Ambassador Folmsbee earned a B.A. in Political Science from Tabor College in Hillsboro, Kansas, a M.A. in Social Anthropology from the University of Oklahoma, Norman, Oklahoma in and was issued a pilot’s license after studying aviation at Embry-Riddle Aeronautical University.
+Ambassador Folmsbee earned a B.A. in Political Science from Tabor College in Hillsboro, Kansas and a M.A. in Social Anthropology from the University of Oklahoma, Norman, Oklahoma in and was issued a pilot’s license after studying aviation at Embry-Riddle Aeronautical University.